carva28/electron-Fruit-Market/README.md

 If you want to run in your computer you should install libgconf-2-4  with `sudo apt-get install libgconf-2-4`

+Don't forget to run the program you need to give permission:

+`chmod +x FruitMarketApp `

+`sudo ./FruitMarketApp` or click the app in folder

 ## Example UI